Child playing with a wooden Montessori drum set featuring different percussion elements

 Essential Selection Criteria

-• Material Quality: Prioritize solid wood construction with smooth, rounded edges.
-Avoid sets with plastic components or toxic finishes.
-Natural or water-based finishes ensure safety during the inevitable mouthing phase of development.
+• Material Quality: Solid wood with rounded edges.
+Avoid plastic or toxic finishes.

 Quality craftsmanship ensures both safety and longevity in Montessori instruments